jfreedman340/TicTacToeGame/README.md

 1. Clone your GitHub Account's repo to your local machine.
 1. Now, take 15 minutes to get a big picture of the code in this application and its features.
     * Jot down notes here concerning: classes, objects, encapsulation, abstraction, inheritance, and polymorphism (i.e. if they are used, where they occur, etc.).

+   * I've observed that the Player class is an abstract class, which cannot be accessed unless it's inherited by another class.
+That makes sense, players are sentient and unique individuals unlike the AI, at least for now!

+   * I'm not sure if I found the bug or not, but I noticed that the minimax method in the Computer class has the statement bestScore = Math.min(score, bestScore); in the else statement, while the bestScore = Math.max(score, bestScore);
+   is in the first part of the IF statement.
+Is that why the minimax algorithm is easily beatable?

 1. Don’t be stuck for too long, if you don't understand a section jot it down below and move on.
     * Jot down part of the code you don't understand here.
     * I'd like each person to jot down at least 2 things unfamiliar to them.